cosmicjs/cosmic-docs/README.md

 # IMPORTANT
-This is the codebase for the Cosmic API v2.
+This is the codebase for the Cosmic API v2 docs.
 For the latest docs, go to https://www.cosmicjs.com/docs.

 # Cosmic Docs API v2